brandonmitchell217/delicieux/content/props/Quality.md

 ---
 title: Qualité
 body: >
-  At Delicieux, every dish is a masterpiece meticulously crafted with the finest ingredients sourced from across France.
+  At Délicieux, every dish is a masterpiece meticulously crafted with the finest ingredients sourced from across France.
 Chef Jared Steen's unyielding dedication to perfection is evident in every exquisite creation that graces the plate, where each bite is an enchanting journey of flavor and texture.
 The